iamdionysus/iamdionysus.github.io/_posts/2014-08-19-new-ruby-on-rails-tutorial.md

 ---

 ## Why?
 Ruby on rails tutorial from Michael Hartl is good.
 It is well structured with concrete example.
-However, **there are many outdated instructions** since his recent one is based on rails 4.0.
+However, it is based on rails 4.0.
 For example, Rails 4.1 comes with Spring for application preloader.
 Trying to follow the Spork instruction in his book is a bit tough under the Rails 4.1 environment.
 And Rspec as well. **I will follow each steps from his tutorial but with simpler and newer instructions**.
+Although he is updating the tutorial to 4.1 version now.

 ## Install ruby and set up Rails
 ### Ubuntu 14.04